booz-allen-epa-agile-rfi/epa-rfi/documentation/Continuous-Monitoring.md

 ### [slack](https://slack.com/)

-We used slack integrations to keep a consistent eye on any activity with Github, Prometheus, and Jenkins.
+We used slack integrations to keep a consistent eye on any activity with GitHub, Prometheus, and Jenkins.
 GitHub pushes and pull requests could be immediately observed in the slack app.
 Also, using a Jenkins plugin we were able to get immediate notifications on any deployments being orchestrated by the Jenkins CI.
 This monitoring kept the team in synch with what was being released to the different environments and if there were any build, test, or deployment failures.